ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 - A. Configure an AWS Lambda function in each developer account to copy the log files to the central account.
 Create an IAM role in the central account for the auditor.
 Attach an IAM policy providing read-only permissions to the bucket.
 - B. Configure CloudTrail from each developer account to deliver the log files to an S3 bucket in the central account.
 Create an IAM user in the central account for the auditor.
 Attach an IAM policy providing full permissions to the bucket.
-- C. Configure CloudTrail from each developer account to deliver the log files to an S3 bucket in the central account.
+- ==C. Configure CloudTrail from each developer account to deliver the log files to an S3 bucket in the central account.
 Create an IAM role in the central account for the auditor.
-Attach an IAM policy providing read-only permissions to the bucket.
+Attach an IAM policy providing read-only permissions to the bucket.==
 - D. Configure an AWS Lambda function in the central account to copy the log files from the S3 bucket in each developer account.
 Create an IAM user in the central account for the auditor.
 Attach an IAM policy providing full permissions to the bucket.

 [Hide Solution](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/13/#) [  Discussion  **76**](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/13/#)